yugabyte/yugabyte-db/docs/content/preview/integrations/tools/arctype.md

 ![Arctype application](/images/develop/tools/arctype/Arctype-YB-Image-2.png)

-## Before you begin
+## Setup

 Your YugabyteDB cluster should be up and running.
-Refer to [YugabyteDB Prerequisites](../#yugabytedb-prerequisites).
+Refer to [Quick-start](/preview/quick-start-yugabytedb-managed/) for more info.

 ## Install Arctype